 Another rule of thumb here is connected to the previous point: show, don’t tell.
 Well, better to say, tell, but also show!
 Don’t just describe in detail how the bag looks inside – show the photo.
 Don’t just tell how beautifully this neckerchief matches that jacket – show the photo.
 Don’t just mention the size of a toy – show the child playing it.
 Combine the power of words with proper images to make the experience much more effective.

 Product page first-screen view on Uniqlo: the page features a concise and informative description of the item and puts the details on materials and care in another tab, both in the pre-scroll area of the page.
-Another good thing is a clear definition of models size on the photo, allowing the customers to instantly understand the proportions
+Another good thing is a clear definition of model size on the photo, allowing the customers to instantly understand the proportions.

 The product page for the cosmetics website uncovers the information about the product gradually, with the core data above the fold, supporting the prominent item visualization; the split-screen approach helps to divide visual and text zones to make them easily scanned.